 8. Measure the results of the communication plan

-Measuring every single thread of the company is a critical task to get an idea and analysis of the performance of each department, who achieved the desired target, which section needs more funds or employees to improve its efficiency.
+Measuring every single thread of the company is a critical task to get an idea and analysis of the performance of each department, who achieved the desired target, and which section needs more funds or employees to improve its efficiency.

 Who should use a Plan of Communication?

-Different types of organizations should make a communication plan for effective project management and business action plan.
+Different types of organizations should make a communication plan for effective project management and business action plans.
 Let us have a look at the types of organizations that should make an action plan as per a communication plan template-

-- In-house marketing and advertising teams – Small and Medium Businesses to big business enterprises, all should have a proper communication plan.
+- In-house marketing and advertising teams—Small and Medium Businesses to big business enterprises—should all have a proper communication plan.

 - Marketing and communications consultants and managers – A project manager or marketing consultant should have a communication plan for working with clients while handling a project.